jess-moss/koch-v1-1/README.md

-# Alexander Koch Arm V1.1
+# Low-Cost Robot Arm: Koch v1.1

-This folder contains the instructions to assemble a slightly modified version of the [Alexander Koch Arms](https://github.com/AlexanderKoch-Koch/low_cost_robot).
+This page contains the instructions to build a low-cost robot arm.
+It's an improved version of the original [Alexander Koch's robot](https://github.com/AlexanderKoch-Koch/low_cost_robot) to ease assembly.
+Thus, we call it Koch v1.1

 For the curious reader, here are the most significant changes made:
 1. Made small improvements to the hardware model including but not limited to: fixed screw interferences, cleaned up extraneous material, standardized hole sizes, removed screws fastening into plastic, added board platform to leader robot.